ten-protocol/go-ten/design/fast_finality.md

 * Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract (this could be mitigated by preallocating some future enclave machines to use for failover, and whitelisting attestations for them in the management contract)
-* The latest light batches (those not contained in the backup) would have to be recovered from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes.
+* If the database is lost and has to be restored from backup, the latest light batches (those not contained in the backup) would have to be recovered from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes.
 In particular, we'd to handle the case of a node receiving a light batch from the crashed leader that they then fail to gossip out correctly; some mechanism would have to be provided to allow them to return to the non-forked light-batch chain (e.g. overwriting the light-batch chain if they receive another with greater height)
 * This approach is more difficult operationally (creation, storage and recreation from backups)

 ## Future work